uttampatro/contact-management-app/README.md

 ## COVID-19 Dashboard

-This web application provides a dashboard to visualize COVID-19 data, including global statistics and country-specific information.
+This web application provides a dashboard to visualize COVID-19 data, manage contacts, and view detailed statistics and interactive maps.

 ### Features

-- **Global Statistics**: View total cases, deaths, and recovered cases worldwide.
+#### Contacts Page
+- **Add New Contacts**: A form to add new contacts to the list.
+- **View Contacts**: Display a list of all added contacts.
+- **Contact Details**: Each contact has a button to view detailed information.
+- **Edit and Delete**: Functionality to edit and delete existing contacts.
+- **State Management**: Uses Redux to store and manage contact data.

+#### Charts and Maps Page
-- **Historical Data**: Visualize COVID-19 case fluctuations over time with a line graph.
+- **Line Graph**: Visualize COVID-19 case fluctuations over time.
-- **Country-Specific Data**: Explore detailed statistics for each country, including active cases, recovered cases, and deaths.
-- **Interactive Map**: See a map with markers indicating country-specific COVID-19 data.
-Click on markers to view more details.
+- **Interactive Map**: Displays a map with markers indicating COVID-19 data for each country.
+Markers show the country name, and statistics such as active cases, recovered cases, and deaths.
-- **Responsive Design**: Optimized for both desktop and mobile views.
+- **Responsive Design**: Adaptable layout for both desktop and mobile views.

 ### Technologies Used
 - **React**: For building the user interface.
+- **Redux**: For state management of contact data.
 - **Axios**: For making API requests.
 - **React-Leaflet**: For displaying interactive maps.
+- **Chart.js**: For rendering the line graph.
 - **Tailwind CSS**: For styling and responsive design.
-- **Chart.js**: For rendering the line graph.

 ### API Endpoints
 - **Global Data**:
   - URL: [https://disease.sh/v3/covid-19/all](https://disease.sh/v3/covid-19/all)
   - Provides total cases, deaths, and recovered cases worldwide.
 - **Country-Specific Data**: